dhdersch/dhdersch.github.io/_posts/2016-08-11-aws-api-gateway-issue-golang.markdown

 However, after the recent changes, API Gateway seems to only accept `x-api-key`.

 This is especially frustrating for applications using Go's `http.Client` which is part of the Go standard libary `net/http`.
-The following code snippet can be used to add a header to a request:
+The following code snippet can be used to add the `x-api-key` header to a request:

 {% highlight go %}